Azure/azurehpc/apps/wrf/readme.md

 Expected results 1:
 ```
 # !
 Successful completion of metgrid.  !
-# You may receive also some warnings:
+# You may receive also some warnings, which is expected:
 Note: The following floating-point exceptions are signalling: IEEE_OVERFLOW_FLAG IEEE_UNDERFLOW_FLAG IEEE_DENORMAL
 ```
 Expected results 2: